BarryCarlyon/twitch_misc/chat/eventbased/README.md

 - All `USERNOTICE`s are also sent as `usernotice_tagName` so `usernotice_resub` for example

 - All Tags exist as their `hypen-name` and `hypen_name` so JS objects can destructure magically

+# Notes

+The eventbased_space version is likely more performant this version is just super legacy.